thomaspinckney3/cs4501/Project3.md

   service to provide the data your web interface needs.

 - develop and test each tier independently.
-That means that if you make changes to your low-level API, test it carefully before moving on to changes in the experience services tier.
+That means that if you make changes to your entity API, test it carefully before moving on to changes in the experience services tier.
 You don't want to change every tier and then try things and not know why things are failing.

-- make sure to carefully start your containers each time with the right --link and --name arguments.

 - start early because if you wait until a few days before the assignment is due you will fail to finish it.